agrwl-prankit/Contact.Manager/README.md

 # Contact.Manager
 Contact Manager is an android applicaion to save name and mobile number of contacts. <br/>
-This repository is made to learn the concept of SQLite Database to store the data locally on device.
+This repository is created to learn the concept of SQLite Database for storing data locally on a device.

 ## Operations
 #### CRUD Operations